Plate.

 Who uses Plate?

-Leergeld Nederland – Content management for Dutch non-profit
+Leergeld Nederland – Dutch non-profit

-Lelie zorggroep – Dutch healthcare organization with multisite content
+Lelie zorggroep – Dutch healthcare organization

-Our perspective
+Our vision.

 Suitable for